Sirupsen/sirupsen.github.io/_posts/2013-01-19-map-filter-and-fold-in-javascript.md

 ---

 <div class="intro">
-  Map, filter, and fold are three workhorse functions that form a very common [functional programming](http://en.wikipedia.org/wiki/Functional_programming) design pattern.
+  Map, filter, and fold are three workhorse functions that form a very common <a href="http://en.wikipedia.org/wiki/Functional_programming">functional programming</a> design pattern.
 These higher order functions give you the power to abstract away a lot of for loops and if statements -- cleaning up the control flow of your code.
 In a nutshell, map, filter, and fold operate on a sequence of elements (arrays or objects) and returns a new updated array or a new value all together.
 </div>

 Native support for [map](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/map), [filter](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/filter), and [fold](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/reduce) (aka reduce) was introduced in ECMAScript 5/JavaScript 1.6.
 This means Internet Explorer 8 and below do not have access to these methods.
 Which brings us to the next hanging point, these three functions are methods of the Array class, leaving objects in the dark.
 There are a few more imperfections, albeit minor.
 You can read a well written rant by Swizec Teller [here](http://swizec.com/blog/javascripts-native-map-reduce-and-filter-are-wrong/swizec/1873).